tearust/tapp-tutor/get_started.md

 - [[TPM]]
 - [[GPS]]

-Please click the above links to know more about why and how we use them.
+Please click the above links to learn more about how and why the TEA Project uses these technologies.

-If you just want to run the code in your local simulator, you don't need such hardware.
-You can run it using docker and our simulator.
+If you just want to run the code in your local simulator, you don't need the above hardware.
+You can run our simulator using docker to run a test environment.

-If you want to host your application in the production environment, you will need a TEA node.
-If you do not own one, the easiest way is to rent a Amazon Nitro VM.
+If you want to host your application in a production environment, you'll need a TEA node.
+If you don't own one, the easiest way is to rent a Amazon Nitro VM.

 # Code walk through